Updated July 2019

 Los Altos homes are one of the most desirable in Silicon Valley.
 A quiet family-oriented community with top-rated elementary through high schools throughout the city.
 A great central location with relatively short commutes to most high-tech companies.
 A very cute downtown village and close proximity to the new San Antonio shopping center, downtown Mountain View and downtown Palo Alto.

-Median prices rose by 12.7% in 2018, which is a slight increase over 2017’s 11.4%.
-The average increase price for Los Altos homes over the past 20 years has averaged 7.2% per year since 1998 (CAGR).
+Median prices declined by 3% during the first half of 2019 compared to 2018 which rose by 12.7% and by 11.4% 2017.
+The average annual price appreciation for Los Altos homes over the past 20 years has averaged 7.2% per year since 1998 (CAGR).

-A view of the average quarterly median price provides some insight to the ebb and flow of the market over the past 20 years.
+The average quarterly median price provides some insight to the ebb and flow of the market over the past 20 years.
 Note the short-lived (5 quarters) Internet Bubble and that the only significant “decline” in home values (~15%) over the past 20 years was the result of the global “Great Recession”.

 The monthly number of Closed Sales is also very seasonal.
 January is usually the low-point of the year followed by a ramp-up in Feb-March.
 Note that “Closed Sales” are sales that have closed escrow, which typically occurs the month after the actual sale (Pending, In-contract).

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.